 You may also notice that the walls are leaning towards the top of the shed.
 This building method is called "borghleðsla" in Icelandic.

-It is easy to access these sheds and only a 5-10 minute walk up to the one into which I had a peek.
-Let's keep to the path as this is a lava field with many hidden holes covered by moss.
+These sheds are easy to access; it is only a 5-10 minute walk to the one I peeked into.
+Let's keep to the path, as this is a lava field with many hidden holes covered by moss.

-I saw a ptarmigan hiding in the lava field with many chicks that blended so well into the landscape.
-They got startled when I walked by them and the chicks ran all over the place while their mother tried to lure me away from them.
+I saw a ptarmigan hiding in the lava field, with many chicks that blended seamlessly into the landscape.
+They got startled when I walked by them, and the chicks ran all over the place while their mother tried to lure me away from them.

-She had hidden behind a lava rock and then stretched her neck and I could see her looking for me wondering why I didn't follow her.
-So cute and as not to scare her I kept following her :)
+She had hidden behind a lava rock, then stretched her neck, and I could see her looking for me, wondering why I hadn't followed her.
+So cute and as not to scare her, I kept following her :)

 I both respect and feel sorry for the ptarmigan.
-This bird stays in Iceland the whole year round and changes colour according to the season - in the summertime, it is dappled, but in wintertime, it becomes white to blend in with the snow.
+This bird stays in Iceland year-round and changes colour with the seasons - in the summertime, it is dappled, but in wintertime, it becomes white to blend in with the snow.

-The reason I feel sorry for the ptarmigan is that it stands out if there is not enough snow for it to hide - also when it is going through the change it is half white and half dappled and doesn't blend in at all.
+The reason I feel sorry for the ptarmigan is that it stands out when there isn't enough snow to hide in.
+Also, during the change, it is half white and half dappled, and it doesn't blend in at all.

-A lovely bird, which is hunted for the traditional Christmas dinner.
+A lovely bird, which is hunted for a traditional Christmas dinner.

 Hellissandur Village & the Maritime Museum in the Fishermen's Garden